 Complement existing furniture with natural textiles such as fur or wool

-Choose a floor lamp or a hanging lamp that will brighten up the space
+Choose a feature floor hanging lamp that will brighten up the space

 Choose a few simple items to decorate the shelves

-Don't be afraid to use the artwork on the wall
+Don't be afraid to hang up artwork on the walls

 Use muted blue accents that contrast with lighter shades.

-The Scandinavian kitchen is the embodiment of simplicity and functionality.
-Even kitchens in this style can boast light shades, wooden surfaces, and clean lines.
+A Scandinavian kitchen is the embodiment of simplicity and functionality.
+Kitchens in this style pride themselves in their use of light shades, wooden surfaces, and clean lines.
 Elegant metal chairs, dark cabinets, patterned tiles, and well-chosen kitchenware and accessories take center stage.

 How do you create a Scandinavian kitchen?

 White or light neutral shades on the walls